tiagosiebler/binance/README.md

 const wsClient = new WebsocketClient({
   api_key: API_KEY,
   api_secret: API_SECRET,
-  useMMEndpoints: true, // Enable market maker endpoints });
+  useMMSubdomain: true, // Enable market maker endpoints });

 // WebSocket API client with MM endpoints const wsApiClient = new WebsocketAPIClient({
   api_key: API_KEY,
   api_secret: API_SECRET,
-  useMMEndpoints: true, // Enable market maker endpoints });
+  useMMSubdomain: true, // Enable market maker endpoints });
 ```

 **Note:** Market maker endpoints are only available for futures products (USD-M and COIN-M).
-Spot, margin, and other product groups use the regular endpoints regardless of the `useMMEndpoints` setting.
+Spot, margin, and other product groups use the regular endpoints regardless of the `useMMSubdomain` setting.
 Market maker endpoints are also not available on testnet environments.

 ### Best practice